janicehu-code/Student_Retention_Analysis/README.md

 # Student Performance Analysis and Retention Risk Modeling

-This quantitative project analyzes academic and behavioral data from 347 middle school students to identify factors driving academic success and predict students at risk of withdrawal.
+A quantitative analysis of middle school student performance data to identify at-risk students and understand the key drivers of academic outcomes.

 ---